trevorforrey/trevorforrey.github.io/_posts/projects/2017-10-20-go-web-crawler.md

 }
 {% endhighlight %}

-While testing this on crawling for images with the base root of my gitHub profile, I got the results below:

->Image of results screenshot from recursive approach

-After learning about common design patterns in Go, I thought the pipelining approach would be perfect for my web crawler.
-As the next step in this project, I created a basic pipeline design for my web crawler.
-My pipeline architecture consisted of 3 main go routines: a _Crawler_, a _Filter_ and a _Image Eater_.
+This got the job done, but it was pretty slow.
+For my first step in improvements, I created a basic pipeline design for my web crawler.
+My pipeline architecture consisted of 3 main go routines: a _Crawler_, a _Filter_ and an _Image Eater_.
 The Crawler's job is to read an url from it's receiving (input) channel, and return the new links found on the page on it's sending (output) channel.
 As it crawls through every node on a site looking for links, it also sends images found to the Image Eating routine.
 The Filter reads in links from its input channel, and determines if the link has already been searched.
 If it has been searched, the filter doesn't send the link forward.
 The Image Eating routine reads all available images that are sent to it.
-It doesn't send them off anywhere, just sits there and eats images.

 {% highlight go %}
-// send starting links to worklist
-	baseChan := gen(baseLinks)
+// send starting links to worklist baseChan := gen(baseLinks)
 firstDiscovered := crawler(baseChan, images, writer)
 nextSet := filter(firstDiscovered, seenLinks)
 secondDiscovered := crawler(nextSet, images, writer)
 finalOutput := filter(secondDiscovered, seenLinks)

 // Then consume output
 for linkList := range finalOutput {
 	for _, link := range linkList {
 		resultVars.Links = append(resultVars.Links, link.Url)
 	}
 }
 {% endhighlight %}

 {:.image}